yonseicasl/NeuroSpector/README.md

 ## Download
-The latest release of the NeuroSpector framework is untagged yet.
-The initial version of NeuroSpector is expected to be ready in Aug.
-2022.
-The master branch maintains the lastest stable copy of NeuroSpector at this moment.
+The latest release of the NeuroSpector framework is v1.0.
+The NeuroSpector framework will continually be updated for better code structuring, readability, usability, and bug fixes.
+To obtain the latest version of NeuroSpector, use the following git command in a terminal.

+	$ git clone --branch v1.0 https://github.com/yonsei-icsl/NeuroSpector

+Or, if you wish to use the latest development version, simply clone the git respository as is.

 	$ git clone https://github.com/yonsei-icsl/NeuroSpector